-- Asking good clarifying questions and answering questions during the lecture or on Piazza. - · Actively participating in office hours. - · Answering other students' or instructor questions on Piazza. - Posting helpful/interesting links on Piazza, e.g., resources that cover class material, research articles related to the topics covered in class, etc.
+- Asking good clarifying questions and answering questions during the lecture or on Piazza. - Actively participating in office hours. - · Answering other students' or instructor questions on Piazza. - Posting helpful links on Piazza, e.g., resources that cover class material, research articles related to the class, etc. - It is completely fine to post private questions on Piazza, but these don't count towards participation credit. - You can post anonymously on Piazza.
+Instructors will see the author behind all posts, so we can assign participation credit.